DataRootUniversity/ds-fundamentals/final-project/DOC.md

 Let's consider the parts which are needed to check your project.

+> **Important note:**
+Note, that you can pass a list of columns names and other parameters to each operation, so think about the correct order of operations to opimize their quantity in `specifications.json`.

-First is the final look of the `settings/specifications.json`:
+Here is the final look of the `settings/specifications.json`:
 ```
 {
     "description":{